BYOC Requirements

 • You can also use release 535 family, with version ≥ 535.230.02.

-• If you are using a system with NVSwitch, you need to have NVIDIA Fabric Manager installed with the same version as the driver.
+• If you are using a system with NVSwitch, you must have NVIDIA Fabric Manager installed with the same version as the driver.

 System Libraries